 Issue No. 265

-Published January 7, 2025
+Published 07 Jan 2025

 Ethiopia's education system is in dire straights.
 According to the latest UN report, 9 million children are currently out of school– mainly across the Tigray, Amhara, and Oromia regions– primarily as a result of recent or ongoing armed conflict.
 For those who remain in school across the country, the quality of education has also broadly declined, as evidenced by disastrous national exam results of recent years.
+Educational disparities are higher today than they have been for decades-- and show every sign of worsening as state funds are pulled from schooling.

-To continue reading, create a free account now.
-Already a member?
-Log in.
+To continue reading, create a free account or log in.

 Gain unlimited access to all our Editorials.
 Unlock Full Access to Our Expert Editorials — Trusted Insights, Unlimited Reading.